-- Align the notch in the module edge connector with the tab in the connector slot. а - Slide the module firmly into the slot at a 45-degree angle, and rotate the module b down until it clicks into place.
-If you do not feel the click, remove the module and reinstall it.
+- Ground yourself and install the new memory module: - Align the notch in the module edge connector with the tab in the center of the connector slot. - Slide the module firmly into the slot at a 45-degree angle, and rotate the module down until it clicks into place.
+If the module does not click into place, remove the module and reinstall it.

-10 Replace the cover.

-NOTICE: If the cover is difficult to close, remove the module and reinstall it.
-Forcing the cover to close may damage your computer.
+- 10 Replace the cover. - NOTICE: If the cover is difficult to close, remove the module and reinstall it.
+Forcing the cover to close may damage your computer. - NOTE: If the memory module is not installed properly, the computer does not boot.
+No error message indicates this failure.